 You can get 5% bonus cashback on everything you buy, up to a maximum £100 with our top pick American Express reward card.
 After the introductory bonus, cashback is then tiered up to 1%, though you need to spend £3,000+ per year to get any cashback.

 Full details and more options in Top Credit Card Rewards.

 An easy way to cut petrol costs is to drive less!
 One option is to share lifts to work with friends.
 There are a few sites that connect people doing the same journey.

-Liftshare.
-Register your details on Liftshare (it says it never uses these for marketing purposes) and enter the journey you'd like to share.
-Then check its search results for matching commuters.
-You can also opt for weekly or monthly emails alerting you to new matches, and it also lets you search for potential matches before registering.
+Register your details on Liftshare and enter the journey you'd like to share.
+Then check the results for matching commuters – it also lets you search for potential matches before registering.

-BlaBlaCar.
-Founded in France in 2006, BlaBlaCar came to the UK in 2011 and has nearly three million users across Europe.
-It lets you search for potential matches without registering, but you'll need to register for free via Facebook or email to contact a driver or offer a lift.
+Founded in France in 2006, BlaBlaCar came to the UK in 2011 and has 70 million members.
+You can search for potential matches without registering, but you'll need to register for free using Facebook or email if you want to get or give a lift.

 The sites store details securely, but when it comes to travelling it's important to be vigilant.
 Arrange to meet for the first time in a public place, let friends or relatives know what you're doing and check their ID to ensure they are who they say they are.

 If you're giving a lift to someone and asking for a contribution towards petrol costs, the Association of British Insurers says that provided there's no element of profit, your car insurance is unlikely to be affected.

 However, to be completely sure, check with your provider first.

 'Do it – you'll be surprised'